blutui/dev.blutui.com/src/pages/docs/canvas/getting-started/templating.md

 The most powerful part of Canvas is template inheritance.
 Template inheritance allows you to build a base "skeleton" template that contains all the common elements of your site and defines **blocks** that child templates can override.

-It’s easier to understand the concept by starting with an example.
+It's easier to understand the concept by starting with an example.

-Let’s define a base template, **base.html**, which defines an HTML skeleton document that might be used for a two-column page:
+Let's define a base template, **base.html**, which defines an HTML skeleton document that might be used for a two-column page:

 ```canvas {% process=false filename="base.html" %}
 <!DOCTYPE html>